-Available population forecasts from the Office of National Statistics (ONS) for the District indicate that the population will continue to grow rapidly, but at a steadily falling rate as time progresses, from an annual increase of 1,669 between 2021 and 2022 to an increase of 1,299 between 2027 and 2028.
-The following table indicates 2018 sub-national population projections for South Derbyshire.
+Available population forecasts from the Office of National Statistics (ONS) for the District indicate that the population will continue to grow rapidly, but at a steadily falling rate as time progresses.
+The following table shows 2018 sub-national population projections for South Derbyshire, although it is important to note that these forecasts are likely to be revised downward slightly in the near future on the basis of the newly released 2021 Census data.